noselakos/SolomoTracker/README.md

 and probably a few more.

 ### Note #2:
-Some of the stuff here I've used for the first time (mainly for learning and fun): Entity Framework, Material UI
+Some of the stuff here I've used for the first time (mainly for learning and fun): Entity Framework, Material UI.